Chiefs Inspection Services has you covered. We offer buyer’s/seller’s home inspections, new home inspections, and 1 year warranty inspections as well.

 Exterior and interior doors, flooring, windows, ceilings, cabinets, drawers, are all checked.
 Thermal pictures are taken during this time of the inspection

 Stovetops, ovens, installed microwaves, vent fans, garbage disposals, refrigerators, dishwashers, sinks, and GFCIs are all checked for functionality.
-Countertops, drawers, floors and cabinets are also checked
+Countertops, drawers, floors and cabinets are also inspected

 The electrical system is checked from the entrance and exterior of the home, the meter base, electrical panels, receptacles, switches, lights, fans, GFCIs, and all accessible areas such as in attics and crawlspaces